Trump blasts NFL for anthem protests, says not about race

 "All Americans R granted rights 2 peaceful protests," Earnhardt wrote.
 He then quoted the late President John F. Kennedy: "Those who make peaceful revolution impossible will make violent revolution inevitable."

-(Additional reporting by Susan Heavey in Washington, Gene Cherry in Raleigh, North Carolina, Dave Ingram and Sheila Dang in New York, Doina Chiacu in Washington and Frank Pigue in Toronto; Editing by Lisa Shumaker and Jonathan Oatis)
+(Additional reporting by Rory Carroll in Park City, Utah, Susan Heavey and Doina Chiacu in Washington, Gene Cherry in Raleigh, North Carolina, Dave Ingram, Angela Moon and Sheila Dang in New York, Jim Forsyth in San Antonio, and Frank Pigue in Toronto; Editing by Lisa Shumaker and Jonathan Oatis)